 Very different types of furnaces are used for industrial heat treatment, e.g. pusher plate furnaces, tunnel furnaces, belt furnaces, roller furnaces, ring furnaces or chamber furnaces.
 The mode of operation (continuous / batch), the required furnace atmosphere, the maximum temperature, the throughput, the charging as well as the holding and transport of the material to be heated in the furnace are decisive for the selection of the furnace type.
 Depending on the requirements of the furnace user, furnace systems must be planned very flexibly for different products and production quantities or for constant high throughput of large series.

-Industrial furnaces that have already been installed can be examined directly on site with the mobile furnace measuring stand developed at the Fraunhofer Centre HTL (cf. Furnace analysis) as well as with autonomous sensor modules.
+Industrial furnaces that have already been installed can be examined directly on site with the mobile furnace measuring stand developed at Fraunhofer-Center HTL (cf. Furnace analysis) as well as with autonomous sensor modules.
 Furnace operation does not have to be interrupted for this purpose.

 Fraunhofer-Center HTL develops furnace components.
 These can be moving components such as fans (cf. heat exchangers), hot gas flaps or lift gates (publication: Oxide Ceramic Matrix Composites) or parts that are exposed to particularly high temperature gradients, thermal shocks or corrosive loads, e.g. burner components (publication: High-Temperature and Corrosion-Resistant Perforated Boards), heat exchangers or sensors.
 Furthermore, foam ceramics (publication: Cost-Efficient Directly Foamed Ceramics) are developed as high-temperature thermal insulation.
 In addition to material selection, the HTL also carries out component design and its optimisation by means of simulation of the application behaviour.
 Monolithic ceramics, ceramic protective coatings or fibre composite ceramics (CMC) are used as high-temperature materials.